samjwillis97/samjwillis97/README.md

 ### Hey There 👋

-I'm a Mechanical Engineer turned Software Systems Engineer from Newcastle NSW, Australia, with a passion for Software Development and continuously improving my knowledge base.
+I'm a Mechanical Engineer turned Software Developer from Newcastle NSW, Australia, with a passion for learning and Software Development.

 <br />